goto-vulture/Bioinformatics_Textmining/README.md

 - `DEBUG`: Building the program with debug information in the binary file (default)
 - `RELEASE`: Building with compiler optimization.

+`make Debug=1` Build the project with debug settings.

 `make clean` removes all compilation files.

 ### Interface